shaistaDev7/shaistaDev7/README.md

 <h2>About Me</h2>

-- 🔭 I’m currently working as Machine Learning Enginner
+- 🔭 currently working as Machine Learning Enginner
+- 👨‍🏫 Offers volunteer teaching in Python with Karel at <a [href="shaistazulfiqar61@gmail.com](https://www.linkedin.com/feed/update/urn:li:activity:7186485415325876225/)">Standford University</a>
-- 🌱 I’m currently learning Data Structure and Analysis
+- 🌱 currently learning DSA with Leetcode
+- 🌱 Actively participating in coding competitions & hackathons.
+- 🌱 PhD candidate aiming to pursue studies in the United States to advance in the Data Science.
-- 👯 I’m looking to collaborate on Rag Based Applications
+- 👯 I’m looking to collaborate on Rag Based Applications and ML Research
-- 🤔 I’m looking for help with Devops
-- 💬 Ask me about development
-- 📫 How to reach me: <a href="shaistazulfiqar61@gmail.com">Email</a>
+- 📫 Reach me on <a href="shaistazulfiqar61@gmail.com">Email</a>